-The Department of Public Safety offers the SLU community resources to respond to emergency situations, which may occur on or near our campus.
+The Department of Public Safety offers the Saint Louis University community resources to respond to emergency situations, which may occur on or near our campus.

 Such emergencies can occur at any time and without warning, but their effects can